What is the All Hours Suicide Support Service?

 - Clients need to have an ongoing treating practitioner (Allied Health Practitioner) or should be in the process of being linked in with one.

-- The Allied Health Practitioner must be registered with a Primary Health Network (PHN) and should have successfully completed their SPS Training.
+- The Allied Health Practitioner must be registered with a PHN and should have successfully completed their Suicide Prevention Service (SPS) Training.

-- The AHS Suicide Support Service is not responsible for ongoing case management of your client.
+The AHS is not responsible for ongoing case management of your client.
 Outbound calls made are check in calls for your client and occur once a day for up to two weeks at a time.
 If additional calls are required, this will need to be confirmed with AHS.

 Practitioner registration is required

-To access the service, Allied Health Practitioners must register with the AHS Suicide Support Service before being able to refer clients to the service.
-To register please download and complete the Practitioner Details Form and email to AHS@ontheline.org.au
+Allied Health Practitioners must register with AHS before being able to refer clients to the service.
+To register, simply click on the Practitioner Details Form link below and download the form to your desktop.
+Then complete, save and email the form to AHS@ontheline.org.au

 Referring clients to AHS